sentioxyz/docs/setup.md

 npx @sentio/cli@latest login
 ```

 This should prompt for a link, and you can login using that link.
-It will generate a valid [api-key.md](references/concepts/api-key.md "mention") and store it locally.
+It will generate a valid [api-key](api-key "mention") and store it locally.

 ## Generate the API key (optional)

-Normally, you do not need to explicitly generate API keys for uploading [processor.md](references/concepts/processor.md "mention").
-But you can always sign in manually, see [api-key.md](references/concepts/api-key.md "mention")
+Normally, you do not need to explicitly generate API keys for uploading [processor](processor "mention").
+But you can always sign in manually, see [api-key](api-key "mention")